google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 * __grade: indicates that grade is a private member variable (it can’t be accessed or edited outside of the class).
 More about this later!
 * Self → used to refer to objects in a class
   *  When “self” is an argument coming into a method, you don’t actually need to include that when calling the method
-  * “Self” is implied as the instance of the class you declare before the dot
+  * “self” is implied as the instance of the class you declare before the dot
 * STUDENT_ROSTER → a constant value.
 In this case, presumably a constant list of students in the class.
 * Methods → collection of functions that can be run on an object of a given class -->